La Défense

 The district is located at the westernmost extremity of the 10 km Axe historique ("historical axis") of Paris, which starts at the Louvre in Central Paris and continues along the Champs-Élysées, well beyond the Arc de Triomphe along the Avenue de la Grande Armée before culminating at La Défense.
 The district is centred in an orbital motorway straddling the Hauts-de-Seine department communes of Courbevoie, La Garenne-Colombes, Nanterre and Puteaux.
-La Défense is primarily a business district and hosts a population of 50,000 permanent residents and 75,000 students.
-La Défense is also visited by 8,000,000 tourists each year and houses an open-air museum.